Empowering Voters. Defending Democracy.

 LWV PWM shortened and resequenced language of the Vermont Update to focus on four critical issues identified during Convention 2024 post-mortem discussions.
 In particular, discussion focused on areas of confusion which NYS delegates heard LWVUS staff describe as already supported by the current national position; fortuitously, these also seemed the most useful for advocacy within NYS.

-Rationale: Why This Concurrence Is Appropriate and Timely
+2. Rationale: Why This Concurrence Is Appropriate and Timely

 Read More

-The phrase “privatizing profits and socializing losses” has become a ubiquitous critique as many voices — including public policy analysts, journalists, and Americans who serve the most vulnerable — have expressed growing concern about the transfer of public services and assets away from public control.
-The accelerating privatization of healthcare, for example, has increasingly siphoned tens of billions of dollars away from actual healthcare services into investors’ wallets; Americans have become increasingly frustrated by rising costs, premiums, and cost-sharing accompanied by increasing denials of care, delays in care, and degrading of care — trends harmful in their own right but trends that are also fueling increased income inequality.
+The accelerating privatization of healthcare, for example, has increasingly siphoned tens of billions of dollars away from actual healthcare services into investors’ wallets; Americans have become increasingly frustrated by rising costs, premiums, and cost-sharing accompanied by increasing denials, delays, and degrading of healthcare — trends harmful in their own right but trends that are also fueling increased income inequality and inequalities around quality of life and early, preventable deaths.

 But healthcare is not the only common good affected by privatization.